 We’ve got ideas and resources to help execute them.
 The only path is forward, let’s be proactive in this time and lay the foundation for our future together.
 Could you revolutionize your business by having a digital imprint worthy of your venture?
 We’re here to help with professional expert support – better yet – Digital Marketing Superheroes!

 Examples of the digital exposure we can help with:

 Prominent Web Popups

 Video Production and Distribution

 We can walk you through the digital journey.
 We’re here to help!

-Here at JRS Marcom you will find expertise, compassion and a great conversation!
+Here at JRS Marcom you will find expertise, compassion, and a great conversation!
 Our founder Joe Skibbie is a traditionalist with over 20 years of experience helping businesses “#BeSeen” & “BeHeard”.
 Joe believes more business gets done with the shake of a hand than the click of a mouse.
 Joe understands the rapidly shifting Communications environment and brings his experience as a Small Business Advocate and Entrepreneur to his clients.
 Joe has a grounding in traditional communications yet understands how integrating digital marketing strategy can expand a campaign’s reach.
 Joe’s passion is helping his clients grow, Joe is anxious to help you #BeSeen and #BeHeard.

 Let’s grow together!

-Here’s some things you can do to keep Marketing during the crisis:
+Here are some things you can do to keep Marketing during the crisis: